 Send out the agenda before the meeting.
 This includes what the review will focus on, what questions need answers, and what kind of feedback is expected.

-Also, let everyone know who will lead the meeting and assign tasks afterward.
+You should also let everyone know who will lead the meeting and assign tasks afterward.
 A clear scope helps people prepare better and keeps the review from going off track.

 During the Design Review